dougolson/dougolson.github.io/_portfolio/11bluntinstrument.markdown

 img: /img/bluntinstrument.jpg
 comments: True
 ---
 This is the first recording I ever did that sounded really "pro" to me.
 The band had a lot to do with it - they always do.
-The songs and performances are strong, the arrangements are clean and uncluttered, and the players - Charlie Cronk on drums, Reid Johnston on guitar and vocals, Joe Sweeny on bass, and the late Mark Beckley Roberts on guitar and vocals - were all solid.
+The songs and performances are strong, the arrangements are clean and uncluttered, and the players - Charlie Cronk on drums, Reid Johnston on guitar and vocals, Joe Sweeney on bass, and the late Mark Beckley Roberts on guitar and vocals - were all solid.
 So they made it pretty easy to get a good sound.
 It was a milestone for me, nevertheless.
 After this I knew I could raise the bar a lot higher, and I had a better idea of how to do it.

 Here's the whole EP:
 <br>